How to Communicate with Someone with Alzheimer’s or Dementia

 • Don’t use metaphors or slang.
 Complicated mental images or unfamiliar words may confuse them.

-Find Support at Senior Lifestyle Communities
+Find Comfort and Support at a Senior Lifestyle Community

-Memory Care communities are designed to be comfortable, safe and secure for our residents.
+Memory Care communities are designed to be comfortable, safe, and secure for our residents.
 Find out more about Senior Lifestyle or schedule a visit today.

 Find a Community